SMITH318/2025-08-14-rice/index.md

 {% endcomment %}
 {% if page.eventbrite %}
 <strong>Some adblockers block the registration window.
 If you do not see the
-  registration box below, please check your adblocker settings.</strong>
+  registration box below, please check your adblocker settings.</strong> &nbsp;
+  &nbsp;
 <strong>There is still space!
 Join the waitlist, and you will receive an email to accept a workshop spot.</strong>
 <div id="eventbrite-widget-container"></div>
 <script src="https://www.eventbrite.com/static/widgets/eb_widgets.js"></script>